Conditional Feeders in TM1 Made Easy with Examples

 If you calculate Commissions based on Sales using a commission rate as follows:

 Commissions should be fed from Sales, but only if the commission rate for the product in the month where the sale occurs is non-zero.

 Use a feeder of the form to accomplish this:

 ['Sales'] => db( cubename, !salesperson, !product, !month, 'Commissions');

-Here, cubename needs to be a conditional expression that results in a blank if the corresponding commission rate is zero.
-Since a blank cube name cause the feeder to be ignored, the required effect is produced.
+Here, the cube name needs to be a conditional expression that results in a blank if the corresponding commission rate is zero.
+A blank cube name will cause the feeder to be ignored, producing the required effect.

 The complete conditional feeder would then read: